 Speech-language pathologists design and carry out comprehensive treatment plans to:

 - Help individuals learn correct production of speech sounds.

 - Assist with developing proper control of the vocal and respiratory systems or correct voice production.

 - Assist children and adolescents with language problems such as understanding and giving directions, answering and asking questions, understanding and using syntax and semantics, using appropriate social languages and conveying ideas to others.

-- Counsel individuals with speech and language disorders and thri families or care givers to understand their disorder and to communicate more effectively in educational, social and vocational settings
+- Counsel individuals with speech and language disorders and their families or caregivers to understand their disorder and to communicate more effectively in educational, social and vocational settings.

 - Advise individuals and the community on how to prevent speech and language disorders.